EC-LEE/ResNeXt-CIFAR10/README.md

 pytorch code for resnext on CIFAR10

 This implementation is for studying the ResNeXt paper, "Aggregated Residual Transformations for Deep Neural Networks, \
-Saining Xie, Ross Girshick, Piotr Dollár, Zhuowen Tu, Kaiming He".
+Saining Xie, Ross Girshick, Piotr Dollár, Zhuowen Tu, Kaiming He (2016)".

 # Details